JYU-IBA/potku/README.md

 ### Windows

-For installing requirements for the Jibal, follow the instructions 1 - 4 described in [here](https://github.com/JYU-IBA/jibal/blob/master/INSTALL.md#installation-instructions-for-microsoft-windows-10).
+For installing the requirements for the Jibal, follow the instructions 1 - 4 described in [here](https://github.com/JYU-IBA/jibal/blob/master/INSTALL.md#installation-instructions-for-microsoft-windows-10).

 For make and gcc see [c_for_windows_example.md](c_for_windows_example.md) for an example on how to set up the rest of the C environment .